Olunowoade01/Security-group-overview/README.md

-# After confirming that your IP address is working successfully, i have proceeded to the next step of checking how the inbound and outbound rules are configured.
+# After confirming that my IP address is working successfully, i have proceeded to the next step of checking how the inbound and outbound rules are configured.

 > With these rules, my instance is accessible over the web via HTTP, and i can also connect to it remotely using SSH.